seanulus/review-7/README.md

 #### By Sean McDermott

 ## Description
-* This application will allow users to keep track of their disc gold scores.
+* This is an attempted clone of https://udisclive.com/

 ## Specifications